-With the long run up in Oakland’s rental prices slowing down, becoming something of a renter’s market.
+With the long run up in Oakland’s rental prices slowing down, if only temporarily, the city is becoming something of a renter’s market.
 Production of new housing — one of the “three Ps” that the Oakland Housing Action Plan and the CASA Compact say are needed to stop residential displacement — is the factor responsible for this shift.
-While there is no doubt that displacement cannot be fought without the other two Ps — housing preservation and tenant/homeowner protections — there is also no doubt that the Bay Area cannot get out of its current housing deficit without building more housing., the city is
+While there is no doubt that displacement cannot be fought without the other two Ps — housing preservation and tenant/homeowner protections — there is also no doubt that the Bay Area cannot get out of its current housing deficit without building more housing.

 What is happening now in Oakland bears that out.